Assisting physicians in the prevention and treatment of respiratory system diseases and disorders

 See the advising checklist to review the specific requirements that must be met to enter the applicant pool for the LLCC Respiratory Care program.

 Open house information sessions

-Mandatory informational sessions are conducted to share information and answer questions regarding the LLCC Respiratory Care program and the LLCC Neurodiagnostic Technology program in an open house format.
-Come learn and tour both programs located at HSHS St. John’s Hospital.
+Mandatory informational sessions are conducted to share information and answer questions regarding the LLCC Respiratory Care program in an open house format.
+Come learn and tour our program located at HSHS St. John’s Hospital.